mpinter/vpm-text/README.md

 a. "first found, wins" (where the order is breadth first)

 This issue has been open at least since Jun of 2013 and does not look to be resolved any time soon.
-Note that python itself does not support multiple versions TODO
+Note that python itself does not support multiple versions of the same module - since they are not being namespaced, they would collide under the global scope.
+Here, everything related to dependency resolution is left up to the programmer.

 #### NuGet ?